 Advantages of working on two positions

-Obstacles that may arise in this working model
+Obstacles that may arise in multi-skilled labor force

 All these cases can have a huge impact on the reliable and efficient implementation of the project.
 A particular challenge to the proper implementation of is the near-term deadline.
 At a time when an employee has to perform two roles on a project, there may be a temptation to perform tasks at a low level, just to get the product to the customer.
 It doesn't take much imagination to know that a product made in this way will be of low quality, and may create even more problems in the future when a decision is made to expand it or change specific features.